SiNa88/Traffic-sign-recognition-application/README.md

 # Traffic-sign-recognition

 This project plans to design an IoT-based application for recognizing the traffic signs on the road.
-We ustilied the following list of Cloud instances and signle-board computers hosted at the university of Klagenfurt under tha name of C3 infrastructure: https://c3.itec.aau.at/index.php/infrastructure/
+We deployed and tested the application on the following Cloud instances and signle-board computers hosted at the university of Klagenfurt: https://c3.itec.aau.at/index.php/infrastructure/

-# Resources:

 The resources are as follows: